umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Cloud-to-Cloud/index.md

 Changes made on your Cloud environments will show up in the Umbraco Cloud portal, where you will be able to see what files has been added / changed and by who the changes where made.

 In order to deploy meta data changes from one Cloud environment to another you simply click the **'Deploy changes to ..'** button on the environment where the changes has been made.
-The deployment will kick in, and you can follow the process in the *Activity Log' in your browser.
+The deployment will kick in, and you can follow the process in the 'Activity Log' in your browser by clicking on 'View Details'.

 ![Deployment in Portal](images/deploy-in-portal.gif)